Sunday, August 31, 2008

 POST-SCRIPT

-Finally it was announced everywhere that the exotic girl from Ohio would play the Anti-Christ.
-She prepared for her role by rolling dice in a darkened room, muttering into telephones, and posing for unearthly beautiful photographs.
+Finally, it was announced everywhere that the exotic girl from Ohio would play the Anti-Christ.
+She prepared for her part by rolling dice in a darkened room, muttering into telephones, and posing for unearthly beautiful photographs.

-And when I saw the movie she was more perfect than anything else I had ever seen.
-Outside the theater the city was strange and new and previously meaningless events had new significance.
+And when I saw the movie, Sporty Spice was more perfect than anything else I had ever seen.
+Outside the theater, the city was strange and new, and previously meaningless events now held new significance.

 SPICE GIRLS IN LOVE!